 Of the beeches described here, European beech (Fagus sylvatica) is by far the most widely grown.
 The species differ very little except in leaf details.
-Capable of growing 90 ft. tall and 50 ft. wide, but usually much smaller.
+Capable of growing to 90 ft. tall and 50 ft. wide, but are usually much smaller.
 Typically have a broad cone shape, with wide, sweeping lower branches that can reach the ground unless pruned off.
 Smooth gray bark contrasts well with the glossy dark green foliage.
 In fall, leaves first take on a bronze to red-brown color, then turn brown; many hang on the tree well into winter.
 Lacy branching pattern and pointed leaf buds provide an attractive winter silhouette.
 New foliage has a silky sheen.
 Little three-cornered nuts enclosed in spiny husks are edible, but too small to be of value; they often fail to fill, especially on solitary trees.Fagus grandifolia

 From eastern North America.
 Leaves up to 5 in. long are glossy green, turning golden bronze in fall.

 From eastern North America, this is the common Jack-in-the-pulpit familiar to Easterners.
 Grows to 2 f...

 Native to high elevations of Europe.
 Low, tufted, rough-hairy plant to 4–10 in. high and 2 ft. w...

 Clumping shrub to 6–8 ft. tall, with many erect stems bearing shiny leaves that are rich green a...